 Responsibility for regulating the Medicare program lies with the Australian Government through the Department of Health.
 The Department of Human Services is responsible for consideration of applications and for the day to day operation of Medicare and the payment of benefits.
-Contact details of the Department of Human Services are located at the end of these Notes.
+Contact details of the Department of Health and the Department of Human Services are located at the end of these Notes.